Operation Veritable: Operation Veritable (Battle of the Reichswald)

 Preparations for the operations were complicated by the poor condition of the few routes into the concentration area, its small size, the need to maintain surprise and, therefore, the need to conceal the movements of men and materiel.
 A new rail bridge was constructed that extended rail access to Nijmegen, a bridge was built across the Maas at Mook and roads were repaired and maintained.
 Elaborate and strict restrictions were placed on air and daytime land movements; troop concentrations and storage dumps were camouflaged.

-Operation Veritable was planned in three separate phases:
+Operation Veritable was planned in three separate phases.
+Crerrar envisaged:

 "Phase 1 The clearing of the Reichswald and the securing of the line Gennep-Asperden-Cleve.

 "Phase 2 The breaching of the enemy's second defensive system east and south-east of the Reichswald, the capture of the localities Weeze-Uedem-Kalkar-Emmerich and the securing of the communications between them.

 "Phase 3 The 'break-through' of the Hochwald 'lay-back' defence lines and the advance to secure the general line Geldern-Xanten."